 No surprise that a treasure hunt will head this list.
 But there are plenty of treasure hunts to choose from.

 The theme for Book Week 2018 is Find Your Treasure.

-The theme offers plenty of inspiration for displays: pirates, Treasure Island, under the sea and treasure hunts.
+The theme offers plenty of inspiration for displays: literary treasures, pirates, Treasure Island, under the sea and treasure hunts.

 Under the Sea Display